domusonline/InformixScripts/explain/README.md

-# Explain functions
+# Explain procedures

-A set of SQL scripts that will create ausiliary functions to obtain the query plans on any tool
+A set of SQL scripts that will create auxiliary procedures to obtain the query plans on any tool

 [http://informix-technology.blogspot.com](http://informix-technology.blogspot.com "Fernando Nunes's blog")

 ### Introdution

 Obtaining the query plan on Informix has always been a challenge.
-These functions propose a way to do it, on any tool, that will work with any Informix version starting with V10.
+These procedures propose a way to do it, on any tool, that will work with any Informix version starting with V10.
 It's based on the ability to retrieve a file as a BLOB.
-So the functions create the normal explain files and then there's one (get_explain()) that will retrieve that file as a BLOB
+So the procedures create the normal explain files and then there's one (get_explain()) that will retrieve that file as a BLOB

 ###Distribution and license

 These repository uses GPL V2 (unless stated in a specific script or folder).
 In short terms it means you can use the contents freely.
 If you change them and distribute the results, you must also make the "code" available (with the current contents this is redundant as the script is the code)- The full license text can be read here:

 [http://www.gnu.org/licenses/old-licenses/gpl-2.0.html](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html "GNU GPL V2")